HERMES-SOC/hermes_core/docs/user-guide/customization.rst

   /home/vscode/.config/hermes_core/

-You can also run the following code-block to see where to place it on your specific machine as well:
+If you do not use our developer environment, you can run the following code to see where to place it on your specific machine as well:

 .. doctest::